pmanko/WHO-SMART-Guidelines/Terminology-Management-with-OCL/DAK-Authoring-Guide.md

 ## Value Sets (Collections)

+Be sure to include "Purpose" attribute as the current organization attribute?

 # Major TBDs, Gaps, and/or Assumptions

 * **ID Generation:** In the absence of DAK-specific ID generation, IDs will need to be assigned manually OR they will need to use a simple numeric ID that can be auto-generated.
 * **Canonical URL Assignment:** Canonical URLs can be whatever URL we want them to be, so an official method should be decided and listed in the SOP.
 * **Concept Properties:** In the absense of CodeSystem property support, all concept properties outside of OCL's data model will be stored as Extra attributes, including but not limited to the following properties: "Activity ID and name", "Quantity subtype", "Calculation", "Validation condition", "Optionality", "Explain conditionality", "Functional grouping of data elements", "Linkages to decision-support tables", "Linkages to scheduling logic tables", "Linkages to aggregate indicators", "Annotations", "Intended FHIR Resource for profile" (if available)
 * **Packaging:** In the absence of packaging features for specific DAKs, there may need to be a way to group or retrieve OCL content that denotes what DAK(s) it should be packaged with.
 Example: Use the Purpose FHIR attribute of the CodeSystem, ValueSet, and ConceptMap resources
-  * In the absence of downloading the appropriate FHIR resources, a script will be required that saves the individual FHIR resources from the WHO organization as files, which can be used for FHIR IG generation.
+  * In the absence of downloading the appropriate FHIR resources, a script may be required that saves the individual FHIR resources from the WHO organization as files, which can be used for FHIR IG generation.
 * **Source Visibility:** In the absence of features for advanced roles and permissions, the only security feature is to use Private repositories.
 WHO should have a stance on whether or not their in-draft DAK content should be visible outside of the members of OCL's WHO organization.
 This affects whether OCL repos are developed in Private or in Public (View Only) mode.
   * Suggestion: Develop in Private mode until there is need for broader feedback, then publish in View Only mode using a Draft (e.g. 0.1.0) version.
 * **Map Types:** What are the preferred map types for the following scenarios?
 (Common OCL map types that work with OpenMRS include SAME-AS, Narrower-Than, Broader-Than, Q-AND-A, Concept-Set)